Invicara/Twinit-App-Template-Portfolio/docs/user guide/quickmodelview/README.md

-# Learn how to use the Quick Model View Application
+# Learn How to Use the Quick Model View Application

 ![qmv image](../../img/model-view.jpg)